 For more than two decades, she has successfully tried many cases in federal and state courts as well as administrative bodies like the United States Equal Employment Opportunity Commission and Texas Workforce Commission.
 She has authored several state and federal appellate briefs and has orally argued multiple times before the U.S. Courts of Appeals for the Fifth and Federal Circuits.

 She has also briefed for review legal issues presented to the U.S. Supreme Court.
-She has also drafted legal memorandum as a law clerk of U.S. Magistrate Judge Henry Jones for the Eastern District of Arkansas.
+She has also drafted legal memorandum as a U.S. Magistrate Judge Henry Jones law clerk for the Eastern District of Arkansas.

 She is a member of the National Employment Lawyers Association, the Texas Employment Lawyers Association, and the Labor and Employment and Real Estate sections of the State Bar of Texas.
 She is legal counsel and a member of the Board of Directors of two 501(c)(3) non-profit Christian Evangelism and Missions organizations.

-She serves as a coordinator in the Missions Ministry of her church.
+She is an active member of the Missions and Evangelism ministries at her church.
 She has performed foreign missionary work in Africa and other countries and plans to devote more time to foreign missionary work in the future.

 Throughout her scholastic and professional careers, she has received multiple awards and certificates.
 In 2009 and 2013, she was named among the successful businesses in Who’s Who in Black Houston.